cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 This file includes your unique password as PostgreSQL superuser.
 Then, using your favorite browser, go on `http://localhost:8080/phppgadmin` and login as `pgadmin` user with the password you just gathered.

-You are now in autonomy ofor the management of the database.
+You are now in autonomy for the management of the database.

 <a name="console" />